atomscale/ninepanels/9p_guide.md

 - manual testing of area in feature env - DONE

 STAGING - IF ANY CHANGES SYNC BACK TO FEATURE TO MAKE THEM
-- push to staging and manually test
+- push to staging and manually test - DONE
+- PR staging to main and review code changes again in GH
 - review each change before commit
-- PR staging to main and review code changes again in GH

 MAIN
 - backup main db full and data only